Building a Foresight Program

 July 25, 2018, Ville Vanhala

-This article is based on content presented at the Strategic Foresight Summit 2018, organized earlier this year by Futures Platform.
+This article is based on content presented at the Strategic Foresight Summit 2018, organized by Futures Platform.

 Markko Vaarnas, co-founder and chairman of the board of Futures Platform and the managing partner of the accelerator company Takeoff Partners, is specialized in internationalizing data-driven B2B software and service companies.
 “It’s all about the future anyhow, so I have been getting deeper in to future foresight,” Vaarnas tells.